 Pink is one of the rarest colours in the fancy colour diamond world.
 Unlike yellow diamonds, which comprise over 60% of all fancy colour diamonds produced, natural pinks fall into the same category as blues and reds for their extreme rarity.
-Because of their striking colour and constraints on supply (the Argyle mine, which currently produces 90% of the world’s pinks, is scheduled to shut down by 2021), pink diamonds represent excellent investment opportunities.
+Because of their striking colour and constraints on supply (the Argyle mine, which produced 90% of the world’s pinks, shut down in November 2020), pink diamonds represent excellent investment opportunities.

 The price of pink diamonds has been steadily climbing; this graph highlights the growth in prices across several categories of investment grade pink diamonds since 2005.